-Welfare of households thus appears to be less unequally distributed if households are headed by women.
+Welfare of households thus appears to be less unequally distributed among households headed by women.
 Further analysis shows that the inequality among all households in Kenya as measured by the Theil coefficient is mainly attributed to the within-group inequality of male and female-headed households, though gender also explains a small part of overall inequality (KNBS, 2020b: Table 4.6).
-It is possible to distinguish also several other aspects of gender inequality, such as those related to the targets of SDG 5 or the 12 Critical Areas of Concern of the Bejing Platform for Action.
-It is beyond the scope of this study to cover all of them.
+It is possible to distinguish also several other aspects of gender inequality, such as those related to the targets of SDG 5 or the 12 Critical Areas of Concern of the Bejing Platform for Action.37 It is beyond the scope of this study to cover all of them.
 Selected examples of relevant aspects are gender inequality in the labour market (access to employment and remuneration), gender gaps in access to social services (education, health) and social protection (assistance, insurance), gender differences in education attainment and health outcomes, gender inequality in poverty, and gender differences in political representation.
 Regarding the latter, the gender disparity in political participation is reflected by the very low rate of participation of women in the National and County Assemblies of Kenya in 2013 and 2017, which was on average less than 8% (KNBS, 2020b: 119).
-The share of women among the elected members of the National Assembly was 6% in 2013, 8% in 2017 and 10% in 2022.33 Similarly, the corresponding shares of women in case of the County Assemblies are 6, 7 and 8 percent.
-Hence, despite the small improvement, the target of each gender holding at least a third of the seats in National and Country Assemblies according to the 'not more than two third gender rule' formulated in the 2010 Constitution (and in line with the SDG 5 targets) was not met.
+The share of women among the elected members of the National Assembly was 6% in 2013, 8% in 2017 and 10% in 2022.38 Similarly, the corresponding shares of women in case of the County

-'one of the crucial dimensions of inequality in Kenya is gender inequality' (KNBS, 2020b: 103)
+One of the crucial dimensions of inequality in Kenya is gender inequality

+(KNBS, 2020b: 103)